movvas/golang/README.md

 This directory contains excercises that help you understand boolean operators

 ## How to use
-Clone the project and do "go test" in the subfolder of your choice.
+Clone the project and go to the  subfolder of you would like to try.
 Implement the function in the file as indicated by the comments.
+Look for #TODO: to find the function that you will be implementing.
 Once the code is ready, try go test and see if all the tests pass.
+For running a specific test, you can use the following command: go run filename.go

 ## Contributors
 If you would like to add addtional excercises, please drop me a line @msasi